maticstric/vta-coding-challenge-serverless/README.md

+This is the `serverless` framework deployment code of the VTA coding challenge.
+The code for the coding challenge can be found here: https://github.com/maticstric/vta-coding-challenge-serverless

+Below is the default README.md for the `serverless` framework which explains how to run it.
+Note that without my AWS keys you won't be able to edit the real endpoint, which is intentional.
+This code is just provided as proof of me having completed the serverless deployment.

 <!--
 title: 'Serverless Framework Python Flask API on AWS'
 description: 'This template demonstrates how to develop and deploy a simple Python Flask API running on AWS Lambda using the traditional Serverless Framework.'